shuyuanw/worldModels/README.md

 Train the same rnn model with [architecture](./WorldModels/vaegan_rnn.py).
 The result can be found [here](./WorldModels/results/WorldModels/CarRacing-v0/vaegan_rnn)

 - [train2.py](WorldModels/train2.py)
 Generate real Car Racing environment and train with 4 workers.
 The [controller](./WorldModels/vaegan_controller.py) and [env](./WorldModels/vaegan_env.py) are changed to use the vaegan model.
-The results can be found [here](./WorldModels/results/WorldModels/CarRacing-v0/vaegan_log)
+The results log can be found [here](./WorldModels/results/WorldModels/CarRacing-v0/vaegan_log)

 - [vaegan_visualization.ipynb](WorldModels/vaegan_visualization.ipynb)
 visualize vae reconstructed image and the score evolution over time with VAEGAN model.